saifulislam88/kafka-cluster/Kafka-Cluster-setup-on-Ubuntu.md

-## Kafka Cluster Setup on Ubuntu with 3 Brokers | Kafka Multi Nodes Cluster Setup
+## 3-Broker Kafka Multi-Node Cluster with Zookeeper on Ubuntu 24

+Pre-requisits
+1.Kafka latest package
+2. Ubuntu VMs(3 nodes)

 ### Add custom hostnames to /etc/hosts file
 Since we are creating `3` Ubuntu Servers with custom hostnames for kafka and zookeeper, we are required to add this ip to hostname mapping in `/etc/hosts` file